-A massive trade went down in the NBA late on Tuesday night, sending 12 players and two future draft picks to different teams across the league just days ahead of the trade deadline.
+A massive NBA trade went down late on Tuesday night, sending 12 players and two future draft picks to different teams across the league just days ahead of the trade deadline.

 According to ESPN’s Adrian Wojnarowski, the Houston Rockets, Denver Nuggets, Atlanta Hawks and Minnesota Timberwolves struck the four-way deal — the largest the league has seen in two decades.